humberto-ortiz/megaprobe-lab/content/Mutual_Files/Works/FAQ.md

 		3. Visit the software developers website and try to figure out if anyone had the same issue before and how they solved it.
 		4. Write an email to megaprobe-lab, explaining the issue in detail, so that we can try to help.

-7. What should I do first after everythings installed?
+8. What should I do first after everythings installed?
 	Get fastq files of your desired organisms to compare.

-8. Where can I get them?
+9. Where can I get them?
 	There are actually a few
-9. Got the fastq files.
+10. Got the fastq files.
 What's next?
 	Run them through fastqc to check the quality of the reads.

-10. The reads are of good quality, now what?
+11. The reads are of good quality, now what?
-	Remove adapters and trim edges utilizing Sickle and Scythe.
+	Remove adapters and trim edges utilizing Scythe(Remove Adapters) and Sickle(Trim EDGES).

-11.
+12. Which should I do first?
+    It's prefferable to fisrt remove adapters and then trim the edges.
+    In other words first run scythe and then run sickle.

+13. How can I go about runing scythe?
+    Understanding the quality of your input files is essential for this task, therefore run your input files through FASTQC.
+    Use the basic information to identify the adapter enconding an use it in your input for scythe.

+14.